wehlutyk/thesis/content/2-brainscopypaste-2-protocol.md

 Note that since we only consider substitutions and not faithful copies, we measure the features of an alteration *knowing that there has been an alteration*, that is we do not take invariant quotations into account.
 Indeed, in the former case we know there has been a human reformulation, whereas in the latter case we cannot know whether there has been perfect human reformulation or simply digital copy-pasting of a source ("[Ctrl-C]{style="font-variant:small-caps;"}/[Ctrl-V]{style="font-variant:small-caps;"}").
 Moreover, perfect human reformulation possibly involves different practices than those involved in alteration --- for instance drafting before publishing, double-checking sources, proof-reading --- and may not be representative of the cognitive processes at work during alteration.
-The two situations are different enough to be studied separately, and we focus here on the latter.
+The two situations are different enough to be studied separately, and we focus here on the former.

 ### Susceptibility